Fishing and boating

 Boat launch of small non-motorized boats

 Douglass beach: It is impossible to put motorized boats at Douglass beach.
-However, since the summer of 2017, a ramp has been installed for small boats such as SUP kayaks, canoes and paddle boards.
-You can also rent kayaks and SUP boards during the summer.
-Parking at Douglass Beach is subject to a charge of $ 10 per car or $ 6 after 3 pm.
-Residents can purchase a parking stamp for 2017-2018 at a cost of $ 4 at the Brome Lake Centre or Town Hall ($ 2 per year).
+However, since the summer of 2017, a ramp has been installed for small boats such as SUP, kayaks, canoes and paddle boards.
+You can also rent kayaks during the summer.
+Parking at Douglass Beach is subject to a charge of $ 20 per day or $ 6 for less than 2 hours.
+To avoid having to pay, residents can purchase a parking stamp for 2021 at a cost of $2 at the Centre Lac-Brome or Town Hall.

 Marina Knowlton: For a fee, you can put your kayak, canoe, SUP board or sailboat in the water at the Marina during it opening hours.
-It is also possible to rent kayaks and SUP boards on site for an hour or more.
+It is also possible to rent SUP boards through www.sup-lac-brome.net.

 Marina and launching ramp for launches and motor boats